SwastikTheCaveman/CvmGit-CLI/README.md

 # CvmGit

-🧠 Push your code to GitHub with a less commands.
+Push your codes to GitHub with a less commands.

 ## Badges